 A person builds tolerance when they use drugs or alcohol excessively at prolonged durations.
 This means that you’ll be increasing dosage regularly to achieve the same high.

-Altered Brain Chemistry
+Altered Brain Chemistry from Substance Abuse

 Some dangers of substance abuse can affect your intelligence and personality.
 Young adults aged below 25 years at a higher risk as their brains have not yet fully developed.
 Older adults are also at risk.